pandas-dev/pandas/doc/source/extending.rst

 ---------------

 Pandas defines an interface for implementing data types and arrays that *extend* NumPy's type system.
-Pandas iteself uses the extension system for some types that aren't built into NumPy (categorical, period, interval, datetime with timezone).
+Pandas itself uses the extension system for some types that aren't built into NumPy (categorical, period, interval, datetime with timezone).